wkeeling/selenium-wire/README.rst

 #.
 You need to tell Edge to use a proxy server for its HTTP and HTTPS traffic.

-   * Open Internet Options (you can search for it using Cortana on Windows 10).
+   * Open Internet Options (you can search for it from the Windows 10 start menu).

    * Click the "Connections" tab and then the "LAN settings" button.